Bachelor of Arts (Honours) in Creative Arts and Culture

 |Student Experiential Learning Courses||Regional Summer Institute|

-Compulsory Courses are progressive in nature and comprise five courses of Subject Focus and five courses in Cultural Studies and Arts Management.
+Compulsory Courses are progressive in nature and comprise four courses of Subject Focus and four courses in Cultural Studies and Arts Management.
 Students may choose either of the following as their Subject Focus on their entries

 The five Music/Visual Arts courses are designed to strike a balance between breadth and depth and to sharpen students' skills and knowledge in either arena.
 These courses help to consolidate students' understanding of the "core" art form, both theoretically and practically.